TheWorms/nodebb-plugin-gdpr/README.md

-# GDPR Plugin for NodeBB
+# GDPR Plugin FR for NodeBB

 This plugin allows an administrator to properly audit their existing userbase on their forum for GDPR compliance.